tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 end architecture Behavioral;
 ```

+   4. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc/blob/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to the entity.
    5. Compile the project and download the generated bitstream `display_driver/display_driver.runs/impl_1/top.bit` into the FPGA chip.
    6. Test the functionality of the driver by toggling the switches and observing the display.
    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.